vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 A DNS server to use if you specify static IP addresses for the virtual container host on the client, external, and management networks.
 You can specify `dns-server` multiple times, to configure multiple DNS servers.

-If you specify `dns-server` but you do not specify a static IP addresses for one or more of the client, external, and management networks, `vic-machine create` ignores the `dns-server` setting for that network and uses the DNS servers that are provided by DHCP.
-You can therefore use a mixture of static and DHCP addresses for the virtual container host on the different networks.
+If you specify `dns-server` but you do not specify a static IP address for one or more of the client, external, and management networks, `vic-machine create` ignores the `dns-server` setting for that network and uses the DNS servers that are provided by DHCP.

+If you use a mixture of static and DHCP addresses for the virtual container host on the different networks, the virtual container host uses the DNS servers that you specify in `dns-server` and those that DHCP provides.

 If you specify static IP address for the virtual container host on any of the client, external, and management networks and you do not specify `dns-server`, the DNS server defaults to 8.8.8.8 and 8.8.4.4.